pavocejudo/DAIpractice/README.md

 # DAI practice

-Exercises for the subject Internet Application Development made with Python + Flask.
+Exercises from the subject Internet Application Development made with Python + Flask.

 ***
 In [practica 1](https://github.com/pavocejudo/DAIpractice/tree/master/practica1) there are some programs using python.